DigitalDestroyer/keylogger-chrome/README.md

 # keylogger-chrome

-Chrome extension that gets login form data from specified webpages and sends it to Telegram via Bot API.
+Chrome extension that gets login form data from specified webpages and sends it back to Telegram via Bot API, with screenshot.

 | Name         | Value                  |
 | -----------: | :--------------------- |